Last updated: March 2026

 Needless to say, being a solo musician can be a tough gig.
-As the majority of musicians earn less than £25,000 per year, any opportunity to earn a little extra money on the side is certainly something to be looked at.
-In this blog, we’ll take a look at five ways solo musicians can earn a little extra money…
+As the majority of musicians earn less than £25,000 per year (according to industry surveys), any opportunity to earn a little extra money on the side is certainly something to be looked at.
+In this blog, we’ll take a look at seven ways solo musicians can earn a little extra money…

 Perhaps your main gig is as part of a band or group, and you’re looking to make a little extra money.